simp/simp-doc/docs/getting_started_guide/ISO_Build/Building_SIMP_From_Source.rst

   * ``RSYNC_NO_SELINUX_DEPS`` - (yes|no) - Force the earliest version of
     ``policycoreutils<-python>`` and ``selinux-policy<-devel>`` for the major
     EL release.
-For more information on why this is useful, see ``build/simp-rsync.spec`` in the ``simp-rsync-skeleton`` project.

-    * If you're building with updated OS repositories, you need to set this.

-  * ``BEAKER_copyin`` - (yes|no) - Setting ``BEAKER_copyin=yes`` will copy in
-    your 'simp-core' repo instead of using the one on the filesystem.
-You probably want to also set ``BEAKER_destroy=no`` if you do this so that you can retrieve any relevant artifacts.
-Note that this mode is MUCH slower, but preserves the sanctity of your workspace.
+    * In order to maintain the backward compatability of simp-rsync with each major EL release, we must bring in the selinux policies supplied by the original major EL release being built.
+SELinux policies are forward compatible during a major release, but not necessarily backwards compatible.
+If you opt to use repositories that bring in updated selinux policies, you will need to set this to ``YES``.

   * ``BEAKER_destroy`` - (yes|no) - Setting ``BEAKER_destroy=no`` will preserve
-    the docker container used to build SIMP, and doing so may be necessary to retrieve your build artifacts (see ``BEAKER_copyin``).
+    the docker container used to build SIMP.

 Once the process completes, you should have a bootable SIMP ISO, in:
 ``build/distributions/<OS>/<rel>/<arch>/SIMP_ISO/``